jaimeagudo/sofiatree/README.md

 * ~~Partial cache invalidation mechanism when inserting new words (it actually resets the whole cache upon insertion of new words.)~~
 * Implement remove method
 * Return results as stream
 * Case-sensitive lookups?
-Not sure if it's a valuable adition
+Not sure if it's a valuable aditio
 * Any ideas? :)